ReactNativeSchool/debugging-class/README.md

-The project files for the Debugging Class on reactnativeschool.com.
+The project files for the [Debugging Class on React Native School](https://www.reactnativeschool.com/uploading-images-in-react-native).

 ## Running the Project